cyberalexander/winter-io/README.md

 # WINTER-IO

 ## About
-Here is the custom DI/IoC framework, implemented in order to understand better the concepts of basic functionality provided by the Spring framework.
+Here is the custom DI/IoC framework, implemented in order to dive into concepts of core functionality provided by the [spring](https://github.com/spring-io) framework.

 ### Getting Started
 ```bash